tinselcity/tinselcity.github.io/_posts/2023-4-24-Sendfile-W-Iouring.md

 #### `kTLS`

-In reality, IPC with anything other than [localhost](https://en.wikipedia.org/wiki/Localhost) would probably require a layer of security, ie [ipsec](https://en.wikipedia.org/wiki/IPsec), [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) etc.  In the example of an network proxy or an HTTP file server, to be efficient about copying with fewer context switches, [Kernel TLS Offload](https://docs.kernel.org/networking/tls-offload.html) (`kTLS`) could be used to encrypt/decrypt directly in the kernel.
+In reality, IPC with anything other than [localhost](https://en.wikipedia.org/wiki/Localhost) would probably require a layer of security, ie [ipsec](https://en.wikipedia.org/wiki/IPsec), [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) etc.  In the example of a network proxy or an HTTP file server, to be efficient about copying with fewer context switches, [Kernel TLS Offload](https://docs.kernel.org/networking/tls-offload.html) (`kTLS`) could be used to encrypt/decrypt directly in the kernel.
 The [kLoop](https://github.com/fantix/kloop) project is an example of a project using both `io_uring` and `kTLS`

 Link to code:
 [https://github.com/tinselcity/hignx/blob/main/hignx_uring.c](https://github.com/tinselcity/hignx/blob/main/hignx_uring.c)